Skip to main content

 3. Choose the Pull Request blueprint.

-4. Under Breakdown by property, select the Owning Team property (this is typically available via the repository relation).
+4. Under Breakdown by property, select the Owning Team property (via repository relation).

 5. Add this JSON to the Additional filters editor: